Benjamin Taylor Simmons: World War I

 Simmons began World War I in Arizona with the 35th Infantry Regiment before being moved to Southern Department Headquarters.
 During this time he was promoted to major.
 In April 1917, he transferred to Camp Grant in Illinois and there organized and commanded the 344th Infantry Regiment as a colonel.
 A month later he moved on to serve the War Department General Staff.
 On 1 October 1918, he was promoted to the rank of brigadier general and placed in command of the 19th Infantry Division and the 163rd Depot Brigade at Camp Dodge, Iowa and remained there until the end of 1919.

 Post-War

 After the war, Simmons reverted to the rank of major and served at Camp Zachary Taylor, Kentucky, where he commanded the Reserve Officers Training Corps and Training Camp.
-On 9 August 1919, he became a student officer at the General Staff School and General Staff College at Fort Leavenworth, Kansas and remained there regained the rank of lieutenant-colonel.
-By July 1920, Simmons had again reached the rank of colonel, but was placed on sick leave from June 1921 until July 1922.
+On 9 August 1919, he became a student officer at the General Staff School and General Staff College at Fort Leavenworth, Kansas and remained there regaining the rank of lieutenant-colonel.
+Simmons graduated from the General Staff School in 1920.
+By July 1920, he had again reached the rank of colonel.
+Simmons graduated from the United States Army War College in 1921, but was placed on sick leave from June 1921 until July 1922.
 He retired on 3 July 1922 because of disabilities.

+Later life

+After retirement, Simmons lived in Washington, D.C.
+He received an LL.B. degree from the George Washington University Law School in 1928.
+Simmons was advanced to brigadier general on the Army retired list in June 1930.

+Simmons died at the Walter Reed General Hospital in Washington on 17 April 1933.
+He was buried in his North Carolina hometown on 20 April 1933.